CCSA- Cooperative Center for Study Abroad

 ** Indicates rolling admission application process.

-Anthropology, Art and Design, Child & Family Studies, Education, English Language and Literature, Film and Media Studies, Gerontology, Health Care Administration, Philosophy, Public Health
+Advertising and Promotion, Comparative Literature, Communication, Creative Writing, Education, English Language and Literature, Health Care Administration, Philosophy, Public Health

 Scholarships: Yes (see scholarships page)

 Study Ireland from two locations: Limerick and Dublin.
 Limerick is a gateway to Ireland’s western regions.
-Limerick City is over one thousand years old.
+Limerick City is over 1000 years old.
 A Viking settlement, a medieval walled town, and a Georgian city all led to this modern, vibrant city on the Shannon River.
-We then travel across the Republic of Ireland to Dublin where you’ll find a modern European capital full of people from around the world.
+We then travel across Ireland to Dublin where you’ll find a modern European capital full of people from around the world.

 The price of this CCSA program includes: